ngty/ngty.github.com/source/_posts/2011-09-22-what-you-should-know-abt-activerecords-callbacks.markdown

 ---
 layout: post
-title: "What you should know abt ActiveRecord's callbacks"
+title: "What You Should Know Abt ActiveRecord's Callbacks"
 date: 2011-09-22 23:04
 comments: true
 categories: